adamolnar/Portfoli_2/README.md

   - In the left-top corner this icon, by clicking on it,  allows user to go back to the previus Intro page.

 - Player
   - This container shows to user all emojis available.
-By clicking on one of the emoji, user emoji stays and other emojis disappear.
+By clicking on one of the emoji, user emoji is highligted.

 - Computer
   - This container schuffle 5 emojis till the user click on his choice.
 Once on of the user emoji is picked the schuffle stops and it shows random computer choice.